scy-phy/minicps/docs/userguide.rst

 The relevant log files are stored in the ``logs`` dir.

-Each minicps module and its associated testing module is managed by a dedicated ``logging`` object.
+Each MiniCPS module and its associated testing module is managed by a dedicated ``logging`` object.
 You can tweak the number of backups file that are automatically rotating and their size, through the ``minicps.constants`` module.